OttoHung/docker.tutorials/README.md

 [Install Docker Engine](https://docs.docker.com/engine/install/) page.

-# Why do we need Build Context flag?
+# Why do we need the Build Context flag?

 To build an image by docker, the single build context from a local repository is given from a path in the docker build command as:
 ```bash
 docker build -t ${imageName}:${tag} .
 ```
-However, this is not allowed to access files outsite of specified build context by using the `../` parent selector for security reason.
-This leads to the build context must be at the root directory if the developers would like to build image for multiple different project and it results in many `COPY` and `ADD` instructions being written in the `Dockerfile` to achive the goal and these reduce the readability of code.
+However, this is not allowed to access files outside of specified build context by using the `../` parent selector for security reasons.
+This leads to the build context must be at the root directory if the developers would like to build an image for multiple different projects and it results in many `COPY` and `ADD` instructions being written in the `Dockerfile` to achieve the goal and these reduce the readability of code.
 Fortunately, `Docker` supports multiple build context flags in `Dockerfile 1.4`.
 This reduces the complexity of `Dockerfile` and provides more flexibility in organising build contexts in the code with CI/CD pipeline.